 Use the fields below to perform an advanced search of The Dartmouth 's archives.
 This will return articles, images, and multimedia relevant to your query.

 1000 items found for your search.
 If no results were found please broaden your search.

-At the end of each academic year, The Dartmouth’s sports section puts up players to be voted on by the student body as the best of the best.
-In this year’s The D Sports Awards, five of the top rookies, five of the top female athletes and five of the top male athletes are pitted against each other, the winners to emerge after a popular vote by members of the Dartmouth community.
-In order to vote, students and community members can click on the link below to cast a single vote before Wednesday, May 22 at 1 p.m.
-The winners will be announced on Friday, May 24 in that day's issue of The Dartmouth.
+At the end of each academic year, The Dartmouth sports section nominates athletes to be voted on by the Dartmouth community as the best of the best.
+In this year’s sports awards, six of the top rookies, six of the top moments, five of the top female athletes and five of the top male athletes will be pitted against each other over the next few weeks, with the winners emerging after a vote by members of the Dartmouth community.

 Friends and family of Ernest Evans II ’16 recall him as confident, competitive, compassionate and curious.

 Students and alumni have rallied to support Dirt Cowboy Cafe — a Hanover coffee shop struggling during the coronavirus shutdown — by ordering coffee beans online.
 After a spike in orders across the country, owner Tom Guerra said that he was able to rehire two full-time employees and catch up on rent.

 In an order issued by New Hampshire Gov. Chris Sununu (R) on May 1, hair salons, drive-in theaters, private golf courses and retail stores were allowed to reopen with restrictions on Monday.